ptiger10/reactify/README.md

 ```

 ## Demystifying the callback properties
-Reactive interfaces use callback functions extensively, and you will find them in three Component properties.
+Reactive web development uses callback functions extensively, and you will find them in three Component properties.
 Because they are callbacks, they allow you to define interactions with a component's other properties, such as its `state`, *before* the component has been constructed.

 ### template
-Every Component should have a template.
-This is a single callback function that gets rendered as an HTML element whenever 1) a UserInterface containing the Component is initialized, or 2) the Component's root state is changed at any point following initialization.
+Every Component should have a `template`.
+This is a single callback function that gets rendered as an HTML element whenever 1) a [UserInterface][] containing the [Component][] is initialized, or 2) the Component's root state is changed at any point following initialization.
 The simplest template is `template: (_) => DivElement()`, which renders as `<div></div>`.

 The callback function accepts one argument, which is a reference to that component itself.

 While you may name it however you like, a helpful convention is to name this argument `_` if you do not need to acces it, and `self` if you do, as in: `template: (self) => DivElement()..text = self.getState('example')`.

 ### computedState
 `computedState` is a map of callback functions that each return a dynamic value.
 As with template, each callback function accepts one argument, which is a reference to that component itself.
+These are useful for deriving a value from existing state values or external values.

 ### handlers
 `handlers` is a map of handlers.
 Each `handler` is actually two callback functions chained together: an event listener (callback function #1), which returns a callback containing the component itself (callback function #2), which may trigger side effects but should return nothing.
 A helpful convention is to name the Event argument `_` if you do not need to access it, and `e` if you do, as in: `handlers: {'exampleHandler': (e) => (self) => self.setState('example', (e.target as InputElement).value)}`.
+This can then be called by a sub-component, as in: `InputElement()..onChange.listen((e) => self.getHandler('exampleHandler', e))`.

 ## Advanced Usage